 What is EDI 834 and how it is useful?

 The ANSI X12 EDI 834 healthcare transaction set is used to exchange healthcare benefit plan enrollment and maintenance information electronically between health plans, providers, and employers.
-It allows entities to enroll employees in health plans, update enrollment records and terminate coverage.
+It allows entities to enroll employees in health plans, update enrollment records, and terminate coverage.
 The EDI 834 healthcare transaction set contains data elements that define:

-• The health plan being enrolled in
+- The health plan is enrolled in

-• The subscriber and their dependents covered
+- The subscriber and their dependents covered

-• The type of coverage
+- The type of coverage

-• Any premium payment information
+- Any premium payment information

-• Changes to an existing enrollment record
+- Changes to an existing enrollment record

-• Termination of an enrollment
+- Termination of an enrollment

 By exchanging standardized EDI 834 healthcare transactions, health plans, and providers can automate paper-intensive enrollment processes.
 This reduces administrative costs and processing time while increasing data accuracy compared to manual enrollment methods.
 The EDI 834 healthcare transaction set helps facilitate the timely and reliable exchange of health plan enrollment information electronically.